sillsdev/ptx2pdf/docs/cookbook/updating-xetex-in-texlive/README.md

      *   You may have to adjust the directory names and file locations, as these change due to Tex Live development.
      *   In the `\bin` folder, there are two files that have a version number in them (X indicating a digit), `icudtXX.dll` and `kpathseaXXX.dll`.
 You will need to remove the older file, and add the newer file.
+     *   A statically link executable such as `xetex.exe` may change to a dynamically linked executable.
+         In this case you would have to add the library file such as `xetex.dll`.

-*  You might need to run `fmtutil --byfmt xetex`, although XeTeX may do this for you when you first run XeTeX.
+*  You might need to run `fmtutil --byfmt xetex`, although the xetex format file is already provided.

 *  The first time XeTeX runs it might take quite a while - rebuilding some font databases.

-<small>Updated on Aug 30, 2019 by Bobby de Vos</small>
+<small>Updated on Sep 4, 2019 by Bobby de Vos</small>